Kidney fibrosis preclinical models

 Renal fibrosis is a hallmark of chronic kidney disease (CKD) and a key contributor to progressive renal dysfunction.
 It is characterized by excessive extracellular matrix deposition, leading to scarring, loss of kidney function, and ultimately, end-stage renal disease.
 Despite its critical role in CKD, effective therapeutic interventions remain limited, making preclinical research essential for developing targeted treatments.

-Discover our validated kidney fibrosis models to accelerate and de-risk the preclinical development of antifibrotic therapies.
+Discover our validated kidney fibrosis models and assays to accelerate and de-risk the preclinical development of antifibrotic therapies.

 In vitro kidney fibrosis assay